nsslabcuus/dochub/virus_analyze/2019-02-10-Application-Bugs.md

 The busybox command is showed like the Unkowen command.
 This is not correct.
 We need to change it to showed like `busybox rm` or other command.

 ## sodu

+## Import the json file to database

+We need to import the json file to database, then we can use this to do some analyze

+## Make the databasee can share with other people

+Change the path save file in the json files, then we can share the config file for each laptop.